-Chris Cornell dead at age 52
+Chris Cornell hanged himself, medical examiner says

 Story highlights

+- Fan at Detroit show: "Full set with an encore.
+Nothing odd.
+Outstanding"

-(CNN)Chris Cornell, lead singer of Soundgarden and Audioslave, died Wednesday night, his representative told CNN.
+(CNN)Chris Cornell, lead singer of Soundgarden and Audioslave, hanged himself, the Wayne County (Michigan) Medical Examiner's Office announced Thursday in a statement.

+The cause of death has been determined as suicide by hanging, the statement said, adding that a "full autopsy report has not yet been completed."

+A family friend called 911 around midnight Thursday after he went to check on Cornell and found the musician "unresponsive" on the bathroom floor at the MGM Grand hotel, Detroit police spokesman Michael Woody said.
+Emergency medical personnel arrived, and Cornell was pronounced dead at the scene, he said.

-Cornell, 52, was in Detroit performing with Soundgarden, which had embarked on a US tour in April.
-Brian Bumbery, his representative, called Cornell's passing "sudden and unexpected" in a statement to CNN.
+Cornell was in Detroit performing with Soundgarden on a US tour that kicked off last month.
+His passing was "sudden and unexpected," his representative, Brian Bumbery, said in a statement to CNN.

 "His wife Vicky and family were shocked to learn of his sudden and unexpected passing, and they will be working closely with the medical examiner to determine the cause," the statement read.
 "They would like to thank his fans for their continuous love and loyalty and ask that their privacy be respected at this time."

 The Grammy-winning rocker had performed Wednesday night at the Fox Theatre in Detroit.
+He ended his performance with a cover of Led Zeppelin's "In My Time of Dying."

+"Full set with an encore.
+Nothing odd.
+Outstanding performance," Bill Lowe of Port Clinton, Ohio, said, describing the show in a text message to CNN.

 The grunge era

-Cornell began his career in the Seattle rock scene forming the band Soundgarden in 1984, which was influential in the 1990s grunge movement.
+Cornell began his career in the Seattle rock scene.
+In 1984, he formed the band Soundgarden, which was influential in the grunge-rock movement of the early 1990s.

-Cornell became another in a line of lead singers from major grunge rock bands to pass away.
-Nirvana's Kurt Cobain was found dead in his Seattle home in 1994.
-His death was ruled a suicide.
+Cornell becomes another in a line of lead singers from major grunge bands to die abruptly and in most cases, of unnatural causes.
+Nirvana's Kurt Cobain was founddead in his Seattle home in 1994; his death was ruled a suicide.
 Alice in Chains' original singer, Layne Staley, died from a drug overdose in 2002.
 Scott Weiland of Stone Temple Pilots died of an accidental overdose in 2015.

 In interviews, Cornell discussed his past struggles with alcohol and the impact of his friends' deaths from substance abuse.

 "I've lost a lot of young, brilliant friends, people that I thought were very inspired," he told Rolling Stone in 2015.
 "They're all young and these guys all had limitless potential in their lives in front of them."

 Soundgarden and Audioslave